Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Methodology

-Considering the sparsity of gene expression data, we design a dedicated GRN-based mask model, trained independently from the main model, to predict which genes are silent (see Appendix.~\ref{mask model} for training details).
-As a result, the main model computes the loss only over the expressed genes during training.
-The final objective function is as follows:
+Considering the sparsity of gene expression data, we design a mask model, trained independently from the main model, to predict which genes are zero-valued.
+Consequently, the diffusion model computes the loss only over expressed genes during training.
+Finally, the diffusion model is trained by minimizing the reconstruction loss between the predicted and true clean gene expression: